 Portuguese East Africa

-The Portuguese consolidated their position on the East African coast through blatant force and terror, justifying their actions as battles in a Christian war against Islam.
+The Portuguese consolidated their position on the East African coast through violence and terror, justifying their actions as battles in a Christian war against Islam.
 They sailed their heavily armed vessels into the harbours of important Swahili towns, demanding submission to the rule of Portugal and payment of large annual tributes.
 Towns that refused were attacked, their possessions seized and resisters killed.
-Zanzibar was the first Swahili town to be taken in this manner (in 1503).
+Zanzibar was the first Swahili town to be invaded in this manner (in 1503).
 Malindi formed an alliance with the Portuguese, which hastened the fall of Mombasa in 1505.

 British East Africa

 In 1884 European powers met in Germany for the Berlin conference.
-Here behind closed doors they decided the fate of the African continent.
+Here, behind closed doors, they decided the fate of the African continent.
 No African leaders, let alone ordinary Africans, were invited to attend, nor were they consulted.

 The colonial settlement of Kenya dates from 1885, when Germany established a protectorate over the sultan of Zanzibar’s coastal possessions.
 In 1888 Sir William Mackinnon received a royal charter and concessionary rights to develop trade in the region under the aegis of the British East Africa Company (BEAC).
 Seeking to consolidate its East African territories, Germany traded its coastal holdings in return for sole rights over Tanganyika (Tanzania) in 1890.
 Still, it was only when the BEAC ran into financial difficulties in 1895 that the British government finally stepped in to establish formal control through the East African Protectorate.

-Initially, British influence was confined to the coastal area, and any presence in the interior was restricted to isolated settlers and explorers.
+Initially, British colonization was confined to the coastal area, and any presence in the interior was restricted to isolated settlers and explorers.
 Maasai resistance began to crack following a brutal civil war between the Ilmaasai and Iloikop groups and the simultaneous arrival of rinderpest (a cattle disease), cholera, smallpox and famine.
 The British were able to negotiate a treaty with the Maasai, allowing the British to drive the Mombasa–Uganda railway line through the heart of Maasai grazing lands.